 A road rider for more than twenty years, Alisa has toured alone on almost every continent.
-Having fallen in love with the roads less traveled, she has ridden over 100,000 off-road miles in the last ten years; her longest trip was riding solo for seven months through Mexico, Central and South America.
+Having fallen in love with the roads less traveled, she has ridden over 100,000 off-road miles in the last decade; her longest trip was riding solo for seven months through Mexico, Central and South America.
 Alisa loves sharing her passion for motorcycling through her magazine articles, books, public speaking, and epic motorcycle adventures.
-Alisa’s personal website and blog of her motorcycle travels around the globe can be found at www.AlisaClickenger.com.
+Alisa’s personal website and the blog of her motorcycle travels around the globe can be found at www.AlisaClickenger.com.

 Founder, Big Apple Motorcycle School, Inc.

 Diane P. Ortiz has been involved in training and safety education for over 25 years.
 As a motorcycle journalist and editor she has road and track tested an array of motorcycles